psychodinae/xen-node/README.md

     })
     .catch((err) => console.log(err));
 ```

-All method only resolves if the user is authenticated.

 #### Forum Requests
 Before sending any request to the forum, use `checkLogin` method to set **cookies**, **CSRF token** and check if is **authenticated**.